Motorola One 5G review: Incredible value with Frankensteined features

 The One 5G also works fast.
 I didn't experience lags or stuttered animations.
 Benchmark tests were in line with phones like the LG Velvet 5G, which has the gaming variant of the One 5G's Snapdragon 765 processor, and the Google Pixel 4A, which also has a Snapdragon 730G processor.

 Having just 4GB of RAM seems fine now, and hopefully the phone retains its pep in a year, especially after a major OS update.
-But I do wish there was a 6GB option, even if it bumps the cost of the phone, say, $30 more, it'd be worth it.
+But I do wish there was a 6GB option.
+Even if it were to bump the cost of the phone, say, $30 more, it'd be worth it.

 Motorola One 5G specs vs. Motorola Edge, LG Velvet, Google Pixel 4A